JrLuimira/VLN-Model-on-Walter/README.md

 ### Core Components & "Heavy" Models
 To achieve fully offline operation, the system relies on three critical AI models. **IMPORTANT:** Due to GitHub's file size limits, these models are **NOT included in this repo**.
 You must download the `walter_vln_model` package from the **[MEGA link](#download-the-vln-package-walter_vln_model-from-mega-before-everything)** and place them in their respective folders for the code to work.

-1.  **Vosk (The Ears):** * An offline Automatic Speech Recognition (ASR) engine.
+1.  **Vosk (The Ears):** An offline Automatic Speech Recognition (ASR) engine.
 It captures user voice commands and converts them into text in real-time without internet latency.
-2.  **TinyLlama (The Brain):** * A compact 1.1B parameter Small Language Model (SLM).
-It parses the text from Vosk, extracts the semantic intent (e.g., "Find the bottle"), and converts it into structured JSON commands for the navigation system.
+2.  **TinyLlama (The Brain):** A compact 1.1B parameter Small Language Model (SLM).
+It parses the text from Vosk, extracts the semantic intent (e.g., "Find the laptop"), and converts it into structured JSON commands for the navigation system.
-3.  **Piper (The Mouth):** * A fast, local neural Text-to-Speech (TTS) system.
-It gives "Walter" a voice to acknowledge commands (e.g., "I am looking for the bottle") or alert the user.
+3.  **Piper (The Mouth):** A fast, local neural Text-to-Speech (TTS) system.
+It gives "Walter" a voice to acknowledge commands (e.g., "I am looking for the laptop") or alert the user.
-4.  **Perception & Action:** * **YOLOv8** processes visual data from the Intel RealSense camera to locate the target, while the navigation node executes the movement based on the coordinates provided by the vision system.
+4.  **Perception & Action:** **YOLOv8** processes visual data from the Intel RealSense camera to locate the target, while the navigation node executes the movement based on the coordinates provided by the vision system.

 # Libraries to install
 ```bash